 Liquidity risk is the risk that the Company cannot meet its obligations as they fall due.
 The Company's cash and cash equivalents are invested in business accounts which are available on demand.
 The Company manages liquidity risk by preparing and maintaining cash forecasts, which illustrate cash spent to date and the Company's cash needs over the short term.

-Contractual undiscounted cash flow requirements for financial liabilities as at December 31, 2019 and December 31, 2018 are presented below.
+Contractual undiscounted cash flow requirements for financial liabilities as at December 31, 2020 and December 31, 2019 are presented in note 8.